Cart

 • Check insulation efficiency

-• Find heat leaks around windows/doors
+• Find heat leaks around windows and doors

 • Measure cooking surface temperature

-5. Industrial & Manufacturing
+5. Industrial and Manufacturing

 • Monitor machinery temperature